Donald Trump Bragged About ‘Very Good Call’ With Vladimir Putin Weeks After First Briefing On Russian Bounties

 As The Associated Press reported on Monday, top White House officials were first aware of classified intelligence regarding the Russian bounties in early 2019, more than a year earlier than had originally been known.
 The report noted that the assessment was included in at least one of the written daily intelligence briefings delivered to Trump at the time, and former national security adviser John Bolton reportedly told colleagues that he had briefed Trump on the assessment in March 2019.

-The report noted that the White House did not respond to questions regarding how much Trump was aware of Russia’s plan to offer bounties for killing U.S. soldiers, but reports from the time indicated that the president did not seem troubled by the allegation.
+The report noted that the White House did not respond to questions regarding how much Trump was aware of Russia’s plan to offer bounties for killing U.S. soldiers, but reports from that time indicated that the president did not seem troubled by the allegation.
 As CNBC reported just weeks after Trump reportedly first learned of the bounties, he bragged about what he said was a productive phone call with Putin and hinted at expanding a relationship with Russia.

 In a tweet, Trump hit at what he called “fake news” that he believed was downplaying the potential for a relationship with Russia.